measurement-kit/measurement-kit/doc/api/common/error_or.md

 # DESCRIPTION

 `ErrorOr` wraps either a type or an `Error`.
-We often use it in synchronous code when we don't want to throw an exception.
+We often use ErrorOr in synchronous code when we don't want to throw an exception.
 The following pattern is frequently used in MK:

 ```C++ ErrorOr<Result> result = get_result_noexcept(); if (!result) { callback(result.as_error()); return; } use_result(*result); ```